BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

 > **ES5 Note:** These *getters* and *setters* are not created in strict mode.

-However, there is one case which will drastically reduce the performance in modern JavaScript engines.
+However, there is one case that will drastically reduce the performance in modern JavaScript engines.
 That case is the use of `arguments.callee`.

     function foo() {